 Amber Heard lawyers wrap up cross-examination of Johnny Depp

-Washington (AFP) – Lawyers for Amber Heard ended their cross-examination on Monday of Johnny Depp at his defamation trial against his former wife by playing recordings of heated arguments between the couple.
+Washington (AFP) – Lawyers for Amber Heard on Monday ended their marathon grilling of Johnny Depp at his defamation trial against his former wife by playing audio recordings of heated arguments between the couple.

-"Shut up fat ass," the 58-year-old "Pirates of the Caribbean" star is heard telling Heard in one recording.
+"Shut up fat ass," the "Pirates of the Caribbean" star is heard telling Heard in one recording played for the seven-member jury hearing the case in Fairfax County Circuit Court.

 In another audiotape, the 36-year-old Heard, who had a starring role in the movie "Aquaman," accuses Depp of having "beat the shit out of" her and throwing a "swing" at her.

-Depp has denied ever being physically abusive towards Heard and has claimed at the trial in a Fairfax County Circuit Court that she was the one who was frequently violent.
+Depp has denied ever being physically abusive towards Heard and has claimed repeatedly at the trial that she was the one who was frequently violent.

 Depp filed a defamation suit against Heard over a column she wrote for The Washington Post in December 2018 in which she described herself as a "public figure representing domestic abuse."